 In order to avoid any appearance of undue influence, the Board of Governors will not consider for membership on any board to which it makes appointments any person who is a spouse of a Board of Governors member, a brother or a sister or a lineal ancestor or descendant of a member, or the spouse of any such person.
 This policy shall not apply, however, to any person who may have been elected or appointed to any such board prior to the time the related person became a member of the Board of Governors.
 Nor shall the policy apply to any person who may already be serving on any such board at the time of the adoption of the policy.
-The Board of Governors will not consider for membership on any board to which it makes appointments any person who was a member of the Board of Governors at any time during the two year period immediately preceding the effective date of the appointment.
 The boards to which this policy shall apply include the boards of trustees of the constituent institutions and all boards to which the Board of Governors make appointments.